 The Prophet Joseph Smith translated the Book of Mormon from a set of gold plates given to him by an angel named Moroni.
 Interestingly, Joseph Smith rarely consulted the plates during the translation process.
-Historian Richard Bushman says that raises an interesting question: What was the purpose of the gold plates if Joseph Smith didn’t often look at them?
+In this interview, historian Richard Bushman says that raises an interesting question: What was the purpose of the gold plates if Joseph Smith didn’t often look at them?

 What was the role of the gold plates in the translation of the Book of Mormon?